retoruto-carry/month-progress-twitter-bot-lambda/README.md

-# sam-app
+# month-progress-twitter-bot

-This is a sample template for sam-app - Below is a brief explanation of what we have generated for you:
+This is a sample template for month-progress-twitter-bot - Below is a brief explanation of what we have generated for you:

 ```bash
 .